- Purchase the complete Expat Arrivals Perth Guide (PDF)

 Finding a job in Perth

 There are a number of resources that expats can utilise in order to find a job in Perth.
-These include the local classifieds, online searches or contacting a recruitment agency.
+These include the local classifieds, online searches, social networks or contacting a recruitment agency.

 It can also be helpful to contact companies in the area directly.
-Making a personal connection can go a long way should a position open up.
+Making a personal connection can go a long way, should a position open up later.

 Work culture in Perth